 When we refer to health information, we are referring to certain information or opinions about a person’s physical, mental or psychological health or disability, that is also personal information – whether in writing or not.
 This includes information or opinion about a person’s health status and medical history, immunisation status and allergies, as well as counselling records.

-Dornbusch Partners is Australian based and offers a range of services in the financial and investment sector.
-Dornbusch Partners offers services such as providing general and personal financial advice through financial planning services and also offering investments and securities recommendations.
+DP Wealth Advisory is Australian based and offers a range of services in the financial and investment sector.
+DP Wealth Advisory offers services such as providing general and personal financial advice through financial planning services and also offering investments and securities recommendations.

 What Information We Collect